Te Rangi-ita (Ngāti Tūwharetoa): Sources

 The earliest published reference to Te Rangi-ita occurs in Samuel Locke's 1882 account of the Ngāti Tama-Ngāti Tūwharetoa war, which he says he translated from written accounts produced by unnamed Māori tohunga.
 An account of his life is also included in a 1904 article by Walter Edward Gudgeon, with no indication of the sources on which it is based.
-A detailed account was given in a series of articles by Hata Te Hata between 1925 and 1927.
+A detailed account was given in a series of articles by Rev. Hoeta Te Hata in 1916 and 1917, published in the Polynesian Society's journal.
 Much of this account is followed by John Te Herekiekie Grace in his 1959 history of Tūwharetoa.
 Pei Te Hurinui Jones gives a similar account, which he heard from Tuturu Hōne Tere of Ngāti Tūwharetoa and Ngāti Raukawa descent.